rahulpnath/hugoBlog/content/drafts/simulating_different_api_scenarios_using_json_server.markdown

     } else res.jsonp(data);
   }
 };

+// filter scenarios header based no the endpoint url export const scenariosForEndpoint = {
+  "/api/quotes": ["phone", "no-phone", "draft", "open", "no-quotes"], "/api/users": ["admin", "salesrep", "no-user"],
+};

+export const getScenariosApplicableToEndpoint = (
+  endpoint: string,
+  scenarios: string[]
+) => {
+  const endpointScenarios = (scenariosForEndpoint[endpoint] as string[]) || [];
+  return scenarios.filter((a) => endpointScenarios.includes(a));
+};
 ```

+Once the scenarios are filtered, we use that to filter the response data containing only the specified headers.
+All headers need to match for that data object to be picked up for the response.
+If required, we can expand filtering the header scenarios to include the HTTP verbs (GET, PUT, POST etc.) if required.

 ### Handling Error Scenarios

-Error responses do not depend on the mock data and has a separate flow.
+Error responses do not depend on the mock data and have a separate flow.
 A list of custom responses are defined in the '_customResponses.ts_' file.
 If the headers match any of the code for the custom response and the request is for any of the associated urls, then the 'response' porperty is returned for that request.

 For e.g, If a request is made for the '/api/quotes/' endpoint with 'error-quotes' in the scenarios header, the reponse is overridden to match the associated reponse property from the json object below.
 If you want to fine tune the reponse based on the request verb (GET, PUT, POST etc) feel free to extend that here.